AndreaAlberti07/AndreaAlberti07/README.md

 ## Currently Working On

-I'm currectly working on three projects in the fields of Financial Data Science, Computer Vision and Satellite Data Analysis.
+I'm currently working on three projects in the fields of Financial Data Science, Computer Vision and Satellite Data Analysis.

 ## Contact